Esri/esri-loader/README.md

 ### Pre-loading the ArcGIS API for JavaScript

+Under the hood, `loadModules()` calls esri-loader's `loadScript()` function to lazy load the ArcGIS API by injecting a `<script>` tag into the page.

-If you have good reason to believe that the user is going to transition to a map route, you may want to start pre-loading the ArcGIS API as soon as possible w/o blocking rendering, for example:
+If `loadModules()` hasn't yet been called, but you have good reason to believe that the user is going take an action that will call it (i.e. transition to a route that shows a map), you can call `loadScript()` ahead of time to start loading ArcGIS API.
+For example:

 ```js
 import { loadScript, loadModules } from 'esri-loader';